-The Pinin Farina design for the 410 Superamerica surrounded Ferrari's bold oval grille with high crowned fenders stretched into one fluid line along the length of the body and into a pronounced kickup just behind the doors.
+The Pinin Farina design for the 410 Superamerica surrounded Ferrari's bold oval grille with high-crowned fenders stretched into one fluid line along the length of the body and into a pronounced kickup just behind the 410 signal of the doors.

-The car's elegant profile was accentuated by a wraparound backlight, slightly finned rear fenders, and a distinctive rear fender cleave that swept downward to the rockers. creating a sweep panel effect from the doors forward.
+The car's elegant profile was accentuated by a wraparound backlight, slightly finned rear fenders, and a distinctive rear fender cleave that swept downward to the rockers, creating a sweep panel effect from the doors forward.
 Like the 340 and 375 America before it, the 410 was designed with the American market in mind.
-The master of design, Sergio Pininfarina, photographed by the author in 1981, when Pininfarina opened the Carrozzeria Italiana exhibit at the Pasadena Conference Center, in Pasadena, California.
-Explained Pininfarina: "It is not a matter of styling the car in one way more than another but designing the right type of car for the [American] market."
+The master of design, Sergio Pininfarina, was a young man-still in his 20s-when his father.
+Batista "Pinin" Farina put him in charge of managing the Ferrari design account in the 1950s.
+It is a job for which the young design manager was ideally suited, successfully rising to the occasion, able to manage and work with the oft times mercurial Enzo Ferrari, to areat effect for more than four decades.
+Thurston Hopkins/ Getty Images